Josiebeepboop/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
 PyBer is a ride-sharing app company.
-They have gathered their data and would like to analyze it to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+They have gathered their data and would like to analyze it to help improve access to their ride-sharing services and determine affordability for underserved neighborhoods.

 ---